 There is no shortage of places to go, activities to participate in and things to do while on board any Disney cruise ship.
-Each evening a Navigator is delivered to your room with a full agenda of the next day’s events listed by the half hour from morning to early morning.
-From movie times, character times, show times, activities and more, most of these of events will occur in one of the three rooms in the forward part of the ship: After Hours, Fathoms, Keys and O’Gills Pub.
-These venues have different names based on the ship you are on, but they are located in the same area.
+Each evening a Navigator is delivered to your room with a full agenda of the next day’s events listed by the half hour from morning to early the next morning.
+From movie times, character times, show times, activities and more, most of these of events will occur in one of these rooms in the forward part of the ship: After Hours, Fathoms, Keys, O’Gills Pub, Ooh La La, The Tube, etc. These venues have different names based on the ship you are on, but they are located in the same area.

 ► Ranking: #cleandiaper

-After Hours, Fathoms, Keys, O’Gills Pub, Azure, Promenade Lounge, Crown and Fib Pub (different names on different ships)
+After Hours, Fathoms, Keys, O’Gills Pub, Azure, Promenade Lounge, Crown and Fib Pub, O’Gills, Ooh La La, The Tube (different names on different ships)

 Disney Cruise Ships